Secured Overnight Finance Rate (SOFR) Loans Explained

-Griffin Funding offers a variety of 6 month SOFR loans that can allow you to take advantage of competitive rates while financing your home.
-From 6 month SOFR DSCR loans to SOFR bank statement loans, we have a number of options available.
+Interested in a Secured Overnight Finance Rate loan?
+Griffin Funding offers a variety of 6 month SOFR loans, including 6 month SOFR DSCR loans, that allow you to take advantage of competitive rates while financing your home.
+Let’s review this financing option and its benefits.

 What is SOFR?